dotnet/docs/docs/framework/windows-workflow-foundation/samples/suspended-instance-management.md

 ## Discussion

- The command-line utility implemented in this sample is specific to the SQL instance store implementation that ships in .NET Framework 4.6.1.
+ The command-line utility implemented in this sample is specific to the SQL instance store implementation that ships in [!INCLUDE[netfx_current_long](../../../../includes/netfx-current-long-md.md)].
 If you have a custom implementation of the instance store, then you can adapt this utility by replacing the `WorkflowInstanceCommand` implementations in the sample with implementations that are specific to your instance store.

  The provided implementation runs SQL commands against the SQL instance store directly to list suspended instances, and it relies on a <xref:System.ServiceModel.Activities.WorkflowControlEndpoint> added to the <xref:System.ServiceModel.WorkflowServiceHost> in order to resume or terminate the instances.